Five from Finland

 Winter is well and truly here.
 Make the most of the chillier months with the help of this Finnish quintet.

-For many, Finland is synonymous with snow and Santa Claus, whose hometown of Rovaniemi has been named Europe’s top winter destination.
+For many, Finland is synonymous with snow and Santa Claus, whose hometown of Rovaniemi is among the world’s top winter destinations.
 Up north, the winters are long and dark, but Finns have created many noteworthy ways to cope with and enjoy the year’s coldest season.

 Get inspired by these five Finnish brands to stay active, cheerful, comfy and safe throughout the season.

 A warm home makes all the difference when it’s well below zero outside, but the increased need for heating often causes a significant spike in energy bills.
-Espoo-headquartered OptiWatti helps homeowners to reduce wasted energy and increase comfort with its innovative automated solution.
+A subsidiary of Voimatel, OptiWatti helps homeowners to reduce wasted energy and increase comfort with its innovative automated solution.

 The OptiWatti smart energy management system monitors room temperatures around the clock and automatically adjusts them based on the user’s needs and preferences, which can be set not only for different times of the day, but also for each room individually.
 Additionally, OptiWatti analyses the outside temperature, weather forecast and electricity price fluctuations to ensure the best result at a lower cost.